rancher/vexhub/README.md

 ## Use in Air-gap Environments

-For instructions on how to use our VEX reports in air-gap environments, please consult [KB 000021573 - How to use SUSE Rancher’s VEX Reports].
+For instructions on how to use our VEX reports in air-gap environments, please consult [KB 000021573 - How to use SUSE Rancher's VEX Reports].

 # VEXed CVEs